5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 **Update 1.2.1** : Improved tracker capacity and error handling.
 Fixed timeline issues where it misses statuses. same rules apply as `1.0.6`.

+**Update 1.2.2** : Improved query performance on PostgreSQL and fixed responsive UI for mobile. same rules apply as `1.0.6`.

 **People that have problems setting up this project, you can register at this Gitlab server for any issues.**